jualon92/simpleAntiAfk/README.md

 ## How to Use

-1. Download the msi installer
+<code> npm run tauri dev</code>

-2. Click the "Start" button to start the automatic actions.
+or

-3. To stop the automatic actions, click the "Stop" button.
+<code>npm run tauri build</code>, then run installer at src-tauri\target\release\bundle\

 ## Development

 This application was developed using Tauri

-For the frontend UI, we chose to use vanilla JavaScript and TypeScript due to their lightweight nature, along with Bulma CSS for its compact package size.
+For the frontend UI, we chose to use TypeScript +  along with Tailwind due to their lightweight nature.

 For more information on how to develop with Tauri, please refer to the [official Tauri documentation](https://tauri.studio).